-As soon as reasonably practical, SCCCS will prepare final financial records.
-SCCCS will also have an independent audit completed within six months after closure.
-SCCCS will pay for the final audit which will follow the same standards and procedures as followed for other SCCCS audits and as required by Education Code Sections 47605(b)(5)(l) and 47605(m).
-The audit will be prepared by a qualified Certified

-Public Accountant selected by SCCCS and will be provided to the District promptly upon its completion.
-The final audit will include an accounting of all financial assets, including cash and accounts receivable and an inventory of property, equipment, and other items of material value, an accounting of the liabilities, including accounts payable and any reduction in apportionments as a result of audit findings or other investigations, loans, and unpaid staff compensation, and an assessment of the disposition of any restricted funds received by or due to SCCCS.
+As soon as reasonably practical, SCCCS II will prepare final financial records.
+SCCCS II will also have an independent audit completed within six months after closure.
+SCCCS II will pay for the final audit which will follow the same standards and procedures as followed for other SCCCS II audits and as required by Education Code Sections 47605.6(b)(5)(I) and 47605.6(m).
+The audit will be prepared by a qualified Certified Public Accountant selected by SCCCS II and will be provided to the County promptly upon its completion.
+The final audit will include an accounting of all financial assets, including cash and accounts receivable and an inventory of property, equipment, and other items of material value, an accounting of the liabilities, including accounts payable and any reduction in apportionments as a result of audit findings or other investigations, loans, and unpaid staff compensation, and an assessment of the disposition of any restricted funds received by or due to SCCCS II.

-SCCCS will complete and file any annual reports required pursuant to Education Code section 47604.33.
+SCCCS II will complete and file any annual reports required pursuant to Education Code section 47604.33.

-On closure of SCCCS, all assets of SCCCS, including but not limited to all leaseholds, personal property, intellectual property and all ADA apportionments and other revenues generated by students attending SCCCS, remain the sole property of SCCCS and, upon the dissolution of the non-profit public benefit corporation, shall be distributed in accordance with the Articles of Incorporation and bylaws as required by the California Corporations Code SCCCS affirms it will follow all applicable laws in the distribution of its assets.
-Any assets acquired from the District or District property will be promptly returned upon SCCCS' closure to the District.
+On closure of SCCCS II, all assets of SCCCS II, including but not limited to all leaseholds, personal property, intellectual property and all ADA apportionments and other revenues generated by students attending SCCCS II, remain the sole property of SCCCS II and, upon the dissolution of the non-profit public benefit corporation, shall be distributed in accordance with the Articles of Incorporation and bylaws as required by the California Corporations Code SCCCS II affirms it will follow all applicable laws in the distribution of its assets.
+Any assets acquired from the County or County property will be promptly returned upon SCCCS II's closure to the County.
 The distribution shall include return of any grant funds and restricted categorical funds to their source in accordance with the terms of the grant or state and federal law, as appropriate, which may include submission of final expenditure reports for entitlement grants and the filing of any required Final Expenditure Reports and Final Performance Reports, as well as the return of any donated materials and property in accordance with any conditions established when the donation of such materials or property was accepted.

-On closure, SCCCS shall remain solely responsible for all liabilities arising from the operation of SCCCS.
+On closure, SCCCS II shall remain solely responsible for all liabilities arising from the operation of SCCCS II.

-As SCCCS is operated as a non-profit public benefit corporation, should the corporation dissolve with the closure of SCCCS, the Board will follow the procedures set forth in the California Corporations Code for the dissolution of a non-profit public benefit corporation and file all necessary filings with the appropriate state and federal agencies.
+As SCCCS II is operated as a non-profit public benefit corporation, should the corporation dissolve with the closure of SCCCS II, the Board will follow the procedures set forth in the California Corporations Code for the dissolution of a non-profit public benefit corporation and file all necessary filings with the appropriate state and federal agencies.

-As specified by the Budget in Appendix 16, SCCCS will utilize the reserve fund to undertake any expenses associated with the closure procedures identified above.
+As specified by the Budget in the appendices, SCCCS II will utilize the reserve fund to undertake any expenses associated with the closure procedures identified above.